Table of Contents

 Many companies still rely on default configurations, outdated encryption, or unmanaged firmware updates.
 These weaknesses increase the risk of data breaches, ransomware incidents, and regulatory exposure.

 ITS Hawaii designs and secures business wireless access points in Hawaii using enterprise-grade protection strategies.
 Strong network defense requires more than a password.
-It demands structured hardening, segmentation, monitoring, and ongoing management.
+It demands structured hardening, segmentation, monitoring, and ongoing management

 In this guide, you will learn: